D3Rnatch/TestPhabricator/Sources/Onboard_computer/README.md

   - Scanner_laser : everything related to the scanning.

 Files :
-  - robot.py : main program.
+  - robot.py : robot object (main object).

 Those sources are all for the onboard computer (raspberry pi).
 We will maybe change it to C++ if python is too slow.